vectordotdev/vector/rfcs/2021-10-22-9480-processing-arrays-of-events.md

 ### Out of scope

-This proposal may unlock future optimizations because of the new data structures, such as parallelizing transforms with `rayon`.
-This is an important consideration, but not a driving feature of this proposal.

 - Future optimizations that may be unlocked by the proposed array data structures, such as parallelizing transforms with `rayon`.

-- The addition of new variants to the base `Event` type to support plans for new data types such as traces.
+- The addition of new variants to the `Event` type to support plans for new data types such as traces.

 - The addition of traits or other support to allow components to be more generic over different types of events.

+- Replacing the core `enum Event` type with the contained `LogEvent` and `Metric` to be able to encode which variant a component accepts in the type system.

 ## Proposal